 DC-to-DC Chargers

 A DC-DC charger takes power from your alternator while you drive and properly charges your house battery.
-It's not optional — without one, you risk damaging your lithium battery and alternator, and you lose your most reliable charging source for cloudy days and winter.
+Skip it and your alternator can overheat from sustained high current draw, your LiFePO4 never sees its full absorption voltage, and you lose your most reliable charging source for cloudy days and winter.

 The short version: